madisongernandt-oss/code-challenges/DSA/1. Hungry Heroes/Part 1 (Easy)/Question.md

 Write your answer in the Solution class, and run the main file / class to test.

 Judge file contains the solution.
 Try challenging yourself before looking if you cannot get it.

-There is also an Explanation file that contains a step by step explanation of the solution.